andreasmhallberg/andreasmhallberg.github.io/_posts/2019-02-16-managing-citations-in-latex.md

 \addbibresource{refs.bib}
 ```

 The first line loads the BibLaTeX package that we use to handle references.
-With this package we set one basic option, `style=authordate`, which tells BibLaTeX to use parenthesis-type citations.
+With this package we set one basic option, `style=authordate`, which tells BibLaTeX to use parenthesis type citations.
 The default, `numeric`, produces numbered citations in the running text, as is common in the sciences.
-There are a whole bunch of styles to choose from, listed on p.67ff in the [`biblatex` manual](http://mirrors.ctan.org/macros/latex/contrib/biblatex/doc/biblatex.pdf), and you can get other ones as well.
+There are a whole bunch of styles to choose from, listed on p.
+67ff in the [`biblatex` manual](http://mirrors.ctan.org/macros/latex/contrib/biblatex/doc/biblatex.pdf).
+You can get other ones as well.

 The `\addbibresource` command specifies in which file to look for the references.
 In our case we have the references in the file `refs.bib` as described above.
 This can also be a path to a file anywhere on your machine.
-This is useful because it allows you to have one `.bib` file with all references you might ever want to cite in any paper, all gathered in one place, which call from different `.tex` files for different project.
+This is useful because it allows you to have one `.bib` file with all references you might ever want to cite in any paper, all gathered in one place, which can be called from different `.tex` files for different project.

 So with this in the preamble we can start adding citations in the running text: